BettercareHealth/bettercare/maternal-care/test-15.md

 15. Patient notes at a perinatal-care clinic should:
 	1. Be kept by the clinic
 	1. Be written in the patient’s folder
-	1. Be recorded on an antenatal card which the patient keeps
+	1. Be recorded in a maternity case record which the patient keeps
-	1. Be written in detail both in the clinic folder and on the patient’s antenatal card.
+	1. Be written in detail both in the clinic folder and on the patient’s materity case record
 16. What should be done to make the transfer of a patient from a clinic to hospital as safe as possible?
 	1. She should be transferred immediately.
 	1. Time should not be wasted by contacting the hospital by telephone.